 If your dog has osteoarthritis in one or more joints, you should talk to your vet about whether Meloxicam could help.
 While the drug can’t cure the condition, it can reduce pain and make living with OA more manageable.

 If your dog’s digestive system doesn’t tolerate other non-steroidal anti-inflammatory drugs, this is also something you should discuss with your vet.
-There may be the alternative medication that can manage your dog’s joint and muscle pain without the associated side effects.
+There may be alternative medication that can manage your dog’s joint and muscle pain without the associated side effects.

 Side Effects of Meloxicam